Ocean acidification: History

 Research into the phenomenon of ocean acidification, as well as awareness raising about the problem, has been going on for several decades.
 The fundamental research really began with the creation of the pH scale by Danish chemist Søren Peder Lauritz Sørensen in 1909.
-By around the 1950s the massive role of the ocean in absorbing fossil fuel CO_{2} was known to specialists, but not appreciated by the greater scientific community.
-Throughout much of the 20th century, the dominant focus has been the beneficial process of oceanic CO_{2} uptake, which has enormously ameliorated climate change.
-The concept of "too much of a good thing" has been late in developing and was triggered only by some key events, and the oceanic sink for heat and CO_{2} is still critical as the primary buffer against climate change.
+By around the 1950s the massive role of the ocean in absorbing fossil fuel was known to specialists, but not appreciated by the greater scientific community.
+Throughout much of the 20th century, the dominant focus has been the beneficial process of oceanic uptake, which has enormously ameliorated climate change.
+The concept of "too much of a good thing" has been late in developing and was triggered only by some key events, and the oceanic sink for heat and is still critical as the primary buffer against climate change.

-In the early 1970s questions over the long-term impact of the accumulation of fossil fuel CO_{2} in the sea were already arising around the world and causing strong debate.
-Researchers commented on the accumulation of fossil CO_{2} in the atmosphere and sea and drew attention to the possible impacts on marine life.
-By the mid-1990s, the likely impact of CO_{2} levels rising so high with the inevitable changes in pH and carbonate ion became a concern of scientists studying the fate of coral reefs.
+In the early 1970s questions over the long-term impact of the accumulation of fossil fuel in the sea were already arising around the world and causing strong debate.
+Researchers commented on the accumulation of fossil in the atmosphere and sea and drew attention to the possible impacts on marine life.
+By the mid-1990s, the likely impact of levels rising so high with the inevitable changes in pH and carbonate ion became a concern of scientists studying the fate of coral reefs.

-By the end of the 20th century the trade-offs between the beneficial role of the ocean in absorbing some 90% of all heat created, and the accumulation of some 50% of all fossil fuel CO_{2} emitted, and the impacts on marine life were becoming more clear.
-By 2003, the time of planning for the "First Symposium on the Ocean in a High-CO_{2} World" meeting to be held in Paris in 2004, many new research results on ocean acidification were published.
+By the end of the 20th century the trade-offs between the beneficial role of the ocean in absorbing some 90% of all heat created, and the accumulation of some 50% of all fossil fuel emitted, and the impacts on marine life were becoming more clear.
+By 2003, the time of planning for the "First Symposium on the Ocean in a High- World" meeting to be held in Paris in 2004, many new research results on ocean acidification were published.